 - 3.1.
 Horses at all levels must have a height at the withers exceeding one meter and forty-eight centimetre (1.48 m) without shoes. - 3.2.
-For maximum height and measuring, please refer to the FEI Veterinary Regulations. - 4.
+For maximum height and measuring, please refer to the FEI Veterinary Regulations.
+Pony height and measurements: ref. to VRs. - 4.
 Children's events (CDICh): Ponies are allowed in CDIChs taking place outside Western Europe (does not apply to FEI Dressage Continental Championships for Children).